Shower (song)

-"Shower" is a song by American singer and rapper Becky G. It was released on April 23, 2014, by Kemosabe Records and RCA Records.
-The song was written by Dr. Luke, Cirkut, and Rock City and it was produced by the former two.
+"Shower" is a song by American singer Becky G. It was released on April 23, 2014, by Kemosabe Records and RCA Records.
+The song was written by Dr. Luke, Cirkut, and Rock City and produced by the former two.
 Its music video was released on June 30, 2014.
-"Shower" was Gomez's only top 20 hit in the United States until her single "Mamiii" released in 2022.
-"Shower" also reached the top 10 in the Czech Republic, Israel, the Netherlands, and Norway.
-The song is certified multi-platinum by the Recording Industry Association of America (RIAA) for selling over 2 million copies in the country.
+"Shower" reached the top 20 in the United States and the top 10 in the Czech Republic, the Netherlands, and Norway.
+The song was certified double platinum by the Recording Industry Association of America (RIAA) for selling over 2 million copies in the US.
 The official remix features American rapper Tyga.

+In late January 2026, the song reached one billion streams on Spotify, becoming Gomez's first solo song and second overall to reach the milestone.

 Background and release

 "Shower" was released for retail via digital distribution on April 23, 2014.
 The audio for the song was also uploaded to YouTube and VEVO on the same day of its release.